EmergeTools/emerge-android/performance/README.md

 ./gradlew emergeUpload{Variant}PerfBundle
 ```

-This will build the specific variant of your target app (specified by the `appProjectPath`
+This will build the specific variant of your target app as well as the `performance.projectPath`
-property) as well as the `perfTestProject` test APK.
-It will then upload both to Emerge, where
+test APK.
+It will then upload both to Emerge, where Emerge will run your performance tests on real,
-Emerge will run your performance tests on real, physical devices with 99% accuracy.
+physical devices with 99% accuracy.

 A link will be outputted in the console to the view the test upon a successful upload: